nikvo1/napari-nuclephaser/docs/General information/Confidence threshold calibration.rst

 Behind the scenes, it happens by running inference only one time with the lowest confidence threshold (0.01).
 Then the result predictions are filtered by increasing confidence threshold until reaching the ground truth number.
-Since the prediction is performed only one, calibration process is very fast!
+Since the prediction is performed only once, calibration process is very fast!

 This process allows **tuning models** for specific use cases: cells, illumination options, etc., without training!